Plan name | State definition of qualified expenses | |

 The state conforms with the federal definition of qualified education expenses, which includes expenses for higher education, apprenticeship programs, interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $10,000 per year in tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
 Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes.

-The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education or an apprenticeship program, as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
-This does not include tuition for elementary or secondary education, or education loan payments.
+OKLAHOMA Oklahoma 529 | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education, K-12 tuition, apprenticeship programs and rollovers to Roth IRAs as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs. | |

-The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education or an apprenticeship program, as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
-This does not include tuition for elementary or secondary education, or education loan payments.
+OREGON Embark | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
+This does not include tuition for elementary or secondary education.
+Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes. | |

-The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education or an apprenticeship program, as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
-This does not include tuition for elementary or secondary education, or education loan payments.
-Distributions from a 529 account directly to a Roth IRA are not considered a qualified expense for state income tax purposes.
+PENNSYLVANIA Pennsylvania 529 Investment Plan | The state's definition of qualified education expenses includes expenses for higher education, as well as up to $10,000 per year in tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
+Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes. | |

-The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education or an apprenticeship program, as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
+RHODE ISLAND CollegeBound Saver (Direct-sold) | The state's definition of qualified education expenses currently includes expenses for attendance at an institution of higher education or an apprenticeship program, as defined by the Internal Revenue Code and its regulations addressing qualified state tuition programs.
 This does not include tuition for elementary or secondary education, or education loan payments.
+Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes.

 The state conforms with the federal definition of qualified education expenses, which includes expenses for higher education, apprenticeship programs, interest and/or principal on qualified education loans up to a $10,000 lifetime cap, and up to $10,000 per year in tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.
 Distributions from a 529 account directly to a Roth IRA are considered a qualified expense for state income tax purposes.